SAP/fundamental-tools/doc/app.md

 ![Super App](./assets/super-app.png)

-## Users solutions
+## Custom solutions

-Users' solution you find in web may work fine but NOT supported by this project, like [SAP RFC to S3 using AWS Lambda](https://catalog.us-east-1.prod.workshops.aws/workshops/79435b9d-cf2e-4afc-a3f6-4eceeaf0865d/en-US/aws-datalakes-for-sap/application-level/2-3-sap-rfc) ...
+Users' solutions found in web may work but are NOT supported by this project, like [SAP RFC to S3 using AWS Lambda](https://catalog.us-east-1.prod.workshops.aws/workshops/79435b9d-cf2e-4afc-a3f6-4eceeaf0865d/en-US/aws-datalakes-for-sap/application-level/2-3-sap-rfc)